 Build Custom C/C++ App

-This guide provides step-by-step instructions for creating a custom C application and building it for the SiMa DevKit using the Yocto Software Development Kit (SDK).
+This guide provides step-by-step instructions for creating a custom C application and building it for the SiMa DevKit using the Palette SDKs.
 It covers developing a simple ā€œHello Worldā€ program, configuring it for cross-compilation, and using the SDK’s tools for building.
-While similar to standard C/C++ development, this process requires setting up the Yocto cross-compilation environment to target the DevKit’s embedded architecture.

-Before you run the following commands, ensure you have setup the cross compilation environment.
+Before you run the following commands, ensure you have followed the cross compilation setup for your target platform (Yocto or eLxr).

 Step 1.
 Create the Application Source Code